 LOUISE MURRAY / SCIENCE PHOTO LIBRARY LOUISE MURRAY / SCIENCE PHOTO LIBRARY

 Ice diving.
-Diver in silhouette swimming beneath a man-made crack in frozen Arctic water.
+Two divers emerge through a man-made crack on the surface of frozen Arctic water.
+A third person pulls a safety rope from the surface.
 Ice diving is an extreme form of diving where divers must endure sub-zero water temperatures.
 A dive team will search for an area of ice that is thin enough to cut through using a chainsaw.
 The divers usually wear several layers of protection, including heated neoprene suits, a drysuit and a full face mask.
 Due to the conditions and small exit hole, divers must use extra safety precautions, such as the use of a safety rope, and diving only one or two at a time.
 Arctic waters are abundant in a wide variety of flora and fauna.
-Photographed in Canada.
+Photographed in Lancaster Sound, Baffin Island, Canada.

 Model release not available.
 Property release not required.